NYPL/dgx-patron-creator-service/README.md

 ### Call the APIs

-You need credentials for making a successful API call to NYPL's Simplied Card Creator.
+You need credentials for making a successful API call to NYPL's Simplified Card Creator.
 You should set this credentials in the `.env` file.
 For example,

 ```javascript
 CARD_CREATOR_USERNAME=username
 CARD_CREATOR_PASSWORD=password
 ```

-*Please contact [NYPL's Simplied Card Creator team](https://github.com/NYPL-Simplified/card-creator) if you need the credentials.*
+*Please contact [NYPL's Simplified Card Creator team](https://github.com/NYPL-Simplified/card-creator) if you need the credentials.*

 ### API Routes
 #### 1. Create a Patron